ptidejteam/tools4cities-middleware/Middleware/README.md

 ![image](./docs/simplified-architecture.png)

-You can see a more detailed breakdown of resposibilities for the Middleware, Producers and Operations [here](./docs/architecture.png).
+You can see a more detailed breakdown of responsibilities for the middleware [here](./docs/architecture.png).

 ## What do I need?